|Dates:||July 6 – July 27|

 What are the service projects like?

-ARCC has been operating programs in Fiji for over a decade, and we have built relationships with local Fijians who enjoy hosting ARCC student groups.
+ARCC has been operating programs in Fiji for over nearly twenty years, and we have built relationships with local Fijians who enjoy hosting ARCC student groups.
 We have designed the service projects to help their communities.
 Projects will vary from painting, repairing and/or building additions to the local school, helping young students with their English skills, or making repairs on the village sea wall and footpath.
 We look to the Fijian community for ideas as to what will help their communities the most.
 We may also help out on a farm, collecting vegetables, coconuts or planting trees.

 What kind of health precautions should I take before traveling to Australia and Fiji?